defano/wyldcard/README.md

 HyperTalk can specify the menus and menu items that appear in the menu bar and define the action taken when a menu item is chosen.

 However, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
-Modifications to the menu bar will not be automatically restored when opening a saved stack, and opening a new stack does not restore the menu bar to its default state.
-(A stack script could, however, use an `on openStack` or `on resumeStack` handler to configure the menu to a desired state.)
+Modifications to the menu bar will not be restored when opening a saved stack, and navigating to a different stack does not restore the menu bar to its default state.
+Stack authors should use the `on openStack` or `on resumeStack` handlers to configure the menu to a desired state each time the stack is opened or becomes the focused window.

 Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script.
 Nor are they assigned an ID.